ZenBubble/bublstore/README.md

 - (WIP) Backend server for saving customer account information + cart/wishlist + comments, hosted from personal home server.
 This is the main focus of this project, as I want to explore more of the backend stuff as well as information encryption.
 - (WIP) Django code base.
 This is meant for learning more of the python syntax as well as using a new framework.
 - (WIP) Automated tests.
 This is for learning CI/CD and program testing.
+- (WIP) Bug reports that save a snapshot of the html at time of bug.

 ## Installation/development
 "pip freeze > requirements.txt" to save dependencies